Primechain/primechain-api-docs/docs/usecases/ekyc.md

 ***Note:***
 * The encrypted KYC data is stored in the DATA_MASTERLIST stream.
-* Your primechain address, the data hash and the digitsal signature are stored in the DATA_SIGNATURE_MASTERLIST stream.
+* Your primechain address, the data hash and the digital signature are stored in the DATA_SIGNATURE_MASTERLIST stream.

 ## 2. Download KYC data
 To download data, use `post /api/v1/decrypt_download_data` and pass these parameters: